5 Voices from Rural Ethiopia

 Suki’s family used to live without clean water to drink or a safe place to go to the bathroom.
 Her four children were sick constantly.
 It cost them money, time, and kept them from prospering as God intended.

-Lifewater supporters helped change life for Suki and other in their village with safe water.
+Lifewater supporters helped change life for Suki and others in their village with safe water.

 “Now, the health of our children has improved,”Suki said.
 “We are happier.
 We are able to save money for school fees for the children instead of spending money at the health clinic.”